Tyrn/wei/the-insider-en.typ

 war?"

      "How are you  to make war with the  bandits?"
 Kissur  got  angry.
-"I am telling you - if you want to kill the zealots off, take a gun and shoot at a zealot - he will approach  you himself!
+"I am telling you---if you want to kill the zealots off, take a gun and shoot at a zealot---he will approach  you himself!
 You don't want to shoot  at a zealot that  will stick his belly at you.
 Do you think that a bandit will stick his belly at you?"